String Quintet (Schubert): First movement: Allegro ma non troppo

 In common with other late Schubert works (notably, the symphony in C major, D. 944, the piano sonata in B-flat major, D. 960, and the string quartet in G major, D. 887), the quintet opens with an extremely expansive movement: an Allegro ma non troppo that accounts for more than one third of the total length of the piece (typically, 50 minutes).
 The movement is notable for its unexpected harmonic turns.
 The exposition, lasting 154 bars, begins with an expansive C major chord: as in the G major quartet, D. 887, Schubert here "presents his harmonies—rather than a memorable, well-contoured melody—without a regular rhythmic pulse."
-This is followed by music of gradually increasing motion and tension, leading to the contrasting second subject, in the unexpected key of E-flat, introduced as a duet between the two celli.
+This is followed by music of gradually increasing motion and tension, leading to a contrasting second subject in E-flat, introduced as a duet for the celli.
 The exposition concludes with a dominant (G major) chord that leads naturally back to the opening tonic chord on the repeat.
-However, after the repeat of the exposition, Schubert begins the development section with a daring modulation from the dominant to the submediant that "lift[s] the music magically" from G major to A major.
+But after the repeat of the exposition, Schubert begins the development section with a daring modulation from the dominant to the submediant that "lift[s] the music magically" from G major to A major.

 Second movement: Adagio

 The "sublime" second movement, one of Schubert's rare adagios, is in three-part ABA (ternary) form.
-The outer sections, in E major, are of an otherworldly tranquility, while the central section is intensely turbulent: it breaks suddenly into the tranquility in the distant key of F minor.
-When the opening music returns, there is a running 32nd-note passage in the second cello which seems to have been motivated by the turbulence that came before it.
+The outer sections, in E major, are of an otherworldly tranquility, while the central section is intensely turbulent and breaks suddenly into the distant key of F minor.
+When the opening music returns, there is a running 32nd-note passage in the second cello that seems to have been motivated by the turbulence that came before it.
 In the last three measures of the movement, Schubert ties the entire movement together harmonically with a modulation to the F minor of the middle section and an immediate return to E major.

 The use of ternary structure to contrast tranquil outer sections with a turbulent central section resembles the second movement of Schubert's Piano Sonata in A major, D. 959, composed at the same time as the quintet.

-The juxtaposition of E major and F minor, exceedingly distantly related keys, establishes the importance of the "tonal relationship of lowered second degree" (or flat supertonic) "to the tonic" which will be exploited in the third and fourth movements.
+The juxtaposition of E major and F minor, exceedingly distantly related keys, establishes the importance of the "tonal relationship of lowered second degree" (or flat supertonic) "to the tonic", which is exploited in the third and fourth movements.